Evanfeenstra/example-synth-card/readme.md

 <h3>Go to <a href="http://www.beatpush.com" target="_blank">BeatPush.com</a> to see this code in action.
 Click the "Synth" tab at the top of the page.</h3>

-This is is not the entire code for the <synth-card> element, I removed pieces to make it easier to survey.
+This is is not the entire code for the "synth-card" element, I removed pieces to make it easier to survey.

 <h4>"Note" section</h4>
 Here, you can drag and drop colors onto the outer circles, to sequence notes and play a melody.
 Check out the "handleTrack" function to see how that it done.